 Budget airlines are able to offer super low fares by charging you for “extras”, which are actually pretty basic stuff.
 I avoided all of the extra fees others usually accrue by leaving my seating fate up to the travel gods.
 More importantly, I saved on fees by packing light.
 Frontier charges for baggage, regardless of whether it’s a checked bag or carry-on.
 I packed everything I needed into a small tote bag that counted as a “personal item”, so I had no baggage fee.

 Tip: If you’re traveling for only a few days, bring the bare minimum.
 You’ll survive 3 days without outfit options or extra shoes (but bring what you actually need).
 Also, read airline baggage rules carefully, or you might end up paying higher fees at the gate.

-Spend Your Time (& Money) Wisely
+Spend Your Money Wisely

 Most people go to Las Vegas to party.
 That means going out to nightclubs, drinking, and gambling.
 If that’s why you’re in Vegas, by all means indulge–but that will certainly hike up your budget.
 I personally avoided all of that stuff, which made it easy to keep my wallet shut.

-Tip: If you’re going out in Vegas, set a budget.
+Tip: If you’re going out in Vegas, set a strict budget.
 Limit your drinks, don’t let gambling get out of hand, and in the end…if that doesn’t work, at least you had a good time!

 Find the Free Stuff